SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2022 Tech Internships by Pitt CSC 🤿👩‍💻
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2022.
 List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!

+:warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**

  📈 For more tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈

 🎓 Check out our New Grad repo [here](https://github.com/coderQuad/New-Grad-Positions-2022).